msp-strath/cs208-logic/pages/three-valued-logic.md

 Propositional Logic, as we have studied it so far in this course, is *two valued*.
 It is also possible to consider logics with more than two truth values.
 These “multi-valued” logics have practical uses in representing things like degrees of truth, or fuzzily defined concepts, or the absence of evidence.

-The three-valued logic we will look at here is similar to the kind of logic used in SQL, where booleans can be `TRUE`, `FALSE`, or `NULL`.
+The three-valued logic we will look at here is similar to the kind of logic used in SQL, where logical values can be `TRUE`, `FALSE`, or `NULL`.
 It is sometimes called “Kleene's 3-valued logic”, after the American logician Stephen Kleene, or “Ƚukasiewicz logic”, after the Polish logician Jan Ƚukasiewicz (the two logics differ in how they handle implication, which I won't cover here).
 I'll write these three truth values as:

 | Value | Meaning                      |
 |-------|------------------------------|